 While the answer to the question “what is the Internet of Things?” is fairly simple, the technology itself holds substantial ramifications to our societal and economic behavior.
 The Internet of Things (IoT) describes a breadth of devices that connect to the Internet and that communicate with other connected devices via wireless networks (cellular and WiFi), and embedded sensors.
 It impacts the way we monitor and interact with our environment, automate and shape our shopping habits, and even affects how we maintain our physical health.
 Examples of IoT devices include autonomous cars, smart appliances, and wearable tech.
 The promise of connected devices is to not only solve larger, complex issues such as health and environment but also to alleviate simpler problems in our daily lives.

 We are currently living in a world with IoT technology.
 However, the projected number of connected devices is expected to rise significantly by 2020.
+We list some facts about the technology that helps explain exactly ‘what is the internet of things”.
+Read the 11 IoT Facts listed below.

 - Kevin Ashton first used the term during his presentation on RFID and supply chain for Proctor & Gamble in 1999.